Nemin32/Nemin32.github.io/other/_posts/2025-06-15-molluckfic.md

 "Uh, no, Sir?"

 "No," Molluck repeated forcefully, the cogs of his tired mind scraping against each other as he tried to come up with a serviceable excuse.
-"A freak like him would sell for a pretty bag of cash on the next Slave 'X' Change.
+"A weirdo like that would sell for a pretty bag of cash on the next Slave 'X' Change.
 Give 'im a couple minutes to get back.
 Drag him back by the neck if you can, but no guns.
 If he ain't changing his mind in that time, shred 'em."

 "I, uh, roger that."
 Chaffeur raised his arm and spoke into it.
 "You heard all that guys?"